 While I experimented with giving points to all the stems, I ended up treating just a few of them with pointed ends, and juxtaposing them with the flatter stems and their rounded corners.
 This contrast resulted in a very unique typographic mark that is simultaneously clean and beautiful.

-There were four colors provided that the client liked.
+There were four colors provided that the client was exploring.
 I tested out some various combinations and slight alternations to these provided colors but ultimately settled on using the purple alone.
 I recommended the primary application to be the purple version on very light backgrounds, or alternatively the light version on purple background.

 Note that the light on dark version does not use a full white, but instead a slight off-white.
 I found the pure white to be a bit harsh, and by bringing the white down slightly to a very light gray, the logo is given a smoother appearance.

 Something that surprised and delighted me was that my client said that actually wanted to use version with the guidelines on their business card.
 They felt that showing the guidelines reflected their organization’s transparency in terms of openness about process.
 I though it was a fantastic idea that was very fitting.